nicofirst1/MotionBot/README.md

 **IMPORTANT**

-If you see the **debugging** commit do not pull the repo yet, the most secure updates are the **APLHA/BETA** releases.
-Other commits comments may introduce new features and bugs too.

 If you are having any kind of problems related to the following steps check out the *Journal.md* under the *Issues* section.